Open Autonomous Intelligence Initiative

 The work that led to the current OAII direction began with broad structural questions.
 Could a coherent model be developed that integrated many different kinds of domains, levels, boundaries, regions, forces, and transformations?
 Could such a model be expressed in a way that was internally consistent, geometrically meaningful, and capable of supporting later formalization?

-The work was then reinterpreted through AIM, the Axioms of Intelligibility and Mind.
+The UPA work was then reinterpreted through AIM, the Axioms of Intelligibility and Mind.
 AIM explored whether polarity-based structures could support a broader account of intelligibility, experience, interpretation, and mind.
-This phase was valuable because it developed many of the structural insights now used by PMF, including polarity, covariance, coupling, regions, transformations, spherical worlds, and the importance of coherence across levels.
+This phase was valuable because it refined many of the structural insights used by OAII, including polarity, regions, transformations, and multi-level coherence within spherical worlds.

-Most recently, the work has been revised and redirected through the Polarity Modeling Framework.
-PMF shifted the emphasis from broad metaphysical or philosophical modeling toward structural modeling for autonomous intelligence.
+Most recently, the work was in the process of being revised and redirected through the Polarity Modeling Framework.
+PMF shifted the emphasis from broad metaphysical or philosophical modeling toward structural modeling for autonomous intelligence (AuI).
 That shift has now advanced far enough to support a further narrowing: PMF will serve as the structural foundation for OAII specifications for Simulated General Intelligence.

-2. The New Primary Focus: Simulated General Intelligence
+2. The New Primary Focus: Autonomous Intelligence (AUI)

-The central focus of the current OAII effort is now Simulated General Intelligence, or SGI.
+The central focus of the current OAII effort is now AuI.

-SGI does not mean artificial consciousness, human-equivalent mind, or biological intelligence reproduced in machines.
-It means general intelligent behavior modeled and implemented through explicit, inspectable, artificial structures.
-In OAII usage, simulated means structurally represented, operationally implemented, and computationally testable.
+AuI does not mean artificial consciousness, human-equivalent mind, or biological intelligence reproduced in machines.
+It means general autonomous and intelligent behavior modeled and implemented through explicit, inspectable, artificial structures.
+In OAII usage, AuI means structurally represented, operationally implemented, and computationally testable.

 A working definition is:

-Simulated General Intelligence is the modeled capacity of an artificial system to represent context, recognize meaningful events, transform internal configurations, regulate action, learn stabilized structures, and adapt across domains without claiming biological consciousness or human-equivalent mind.
+AuI is the modeled capacity of an artificial system to represent context, recognize meaningful transformations, transform internal configurations, regulate action, learn stabilized structures, and adapt across domains without claiming biological consciousness or human-equivalent mind.

 This definition clarifies the scope of OAII.
 The goal is not to explain all human intelligence, animal intelligence, consciousness, or mind.
 Human and non-human intelligence may still serve as reference domains.
 They provide examples of perception, routine, attention, interruption, adaptation, memory, regulation, and context-sensitive behavior.
 But they are not the formal target of the present OAII specifications.

-The formal target is SGI as an implementable class of artificial systems.
+The formal target is AuI as an implementable class of artificial systems.

-The integrated model that brings OAII and PMF together will be referred to publicly as the OAII Structural Intelligence Model.
+The integrated model that brings OAII and PMF together is the OAII Structural Intelligence Model, described as follows:

-The OAII Structural Intelligence Model is an open operational model for transparent, edge-primary Simulated General Intelligence.
+The OAII Structural Intelligence Model is an open operational model for transparent, edge-primary autonomous intelligence.

 A more technical description is:

-The OAII Structural Intelligence Model is a PMF-grounded operational model that represents intelligent behavior through structured context, transformation, regulation, temporal projection, knowledge, events, policy, and logs.
+The OAII Structural Intelligence Model is a polarity modeling framework (PMF) grounded operational model that represents autonomous intelligent behavior through structured context, transformation, regulation, temporal projection, knowledge, events, policy, and logs.

 This name is intentionally more accessible than PMF-specific terminology.
 It describes the purpose of the work without requiring a new reader to first understand polarity, spherical worlds, or formal structural modeling.
 Those concepts remain important, but they belong primarily in technical specifications, reviewer notes, implementation documents, and formal appendices.